-Through the execution of the verification procedures as described in Section 7, the Verification Team will review three key forms of evidence including physical, documentary, and testimonial:
+Through the execution of the verification procedures as described in Section 7, the Verification Team reviewed three key forms of evidence including physical, documentary, and testimonial:

-- Management documentation: policies, programs, and procedures related to the collection, safeguarding, and management of the data supporting the GHG Assertion; - Records: records comprise time-sensitive data, correspondence, and files; - Interviews: the interviews will provide information regarding operations and data management and will provide evidence to support the sufficiency of data controls; and - Computer systems: data systems used to capture/manage GHG-related data and calculate the GHG Assertion, will also be assessed by the Verification Team as part of this review.
+- Management documentation: procedures related to the collection, safeguarding, and management of the data supporting the GHG Assertion; - Records: records comprise time-sensitive data, correspondence, and files; - Interviews: the interviews will provide information regarding operations and data management and will provide evidence to support the sufficiency of data controls; and - Computer systems: data systems used to capture/manage GHG-related data and calculate the GHG Assertion, will also be assessed by the Verification Team as part of this review.

-The following are the key data systems which will be reviewed:
+The following are the key data systems which were reviewed:

-- TRADES controllable power purchases tracking system: hourly purchase amounts from 1/1/2018 to 12/31/2018 inclusive will be extracted and sent via Excel to Cventure by Grady Kaough (via Steve Tullos). - CEMS data for fossil generating stations (and for small stationary sources that have CEMS) - Gas purchases data monthly for all gas-fired electric generating stations from David Bruess: amounts inputted into Accounting. - Coal purchases/burn data from Jill Siekmeier (solid fuels): amounts inputted into Accounting.
+- TRADES controllable power purchases tracking system: hourly purchase amounts from 1/1/2020 to 12/31/2020 inclusive were extracted and sent provided to Cventure by Grady Kaough (via Emily Swindler). - CEMS data for fossil generating stations - Gas purchases data monthly for all gas-fired electric generating stations from Ryan Gay: amounts inputted into Accounting. - Coal purchases/burn data from Garrett Branner (solid fuels): amounts inputted into Accounting.